AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 **[!UICONTROL Source fields]** indicate how the identities are referred to in the source where you are importing data from.

 **[!UICONTROL Target fields]** indicate how the identities are referred to in Real-Time CDP Collaboration.
 The values that you can select here correspond to the match keys that you set up in the company onboarding workflow.

+Use the **[!UICONTROL Apply transformation]** option when you are importing *non-hashed* fields from your source.
+In this case, Real-Time CDP Collaboration will apply the hashing and transform the fields.

 >[!ENDSHADEBOX]

 Add as many mapping pairs as you need and select **[!UICONTROL Next]** to proceed to the next step.

+<!--

 In this step, you can also add any identity crosswalks that you would like to use.

-<!--

 Identity crosswalks will be supported after the alpha release.